Report card: Bob Condotta grades the Seahawks’ comeback win vs. the Vikings

 And late in the third quarter, Ugo Amadi downed a Dickson punt at the 3 after Seattle had been stopped, leading 21-19.

-Stopping the two-point play also was monumental.
+Stopping the two-point play was also monumental.

 Grade: A